DerekPascarella/DocBrown-Wizard-Sorter/README.md

 ## Supported Features
 DocBrown/Wizard Sorter aims to solve not only the problem of clean alphanumeric sorting of one's game list, but also the otherwise manual process of adding new games.

 New disc images can be added to the target SD card by placing them inside a numbered folder, along with a `Title.txt` file containing the desired display name.
-The number used to name said folder doesn't matter, as this utility will automatically sort it accordingly.
+The number used to name said folder doesn't matter, as this utility will automatically rename and sort it accordingly.

 A simpler option afforded by this utility is to create a new folder in the root of the target SD card with the desired display name.
-The disc image itself can be placed inside said folder, and DocBrown/Wizard Sorter will automatically generate a `Title.txt` file to reflect its folder name, and afterwards sort it accordingly.
+The disc image itself can be placed inside said folder, and DocBrown/Wizard Sorter will automatically generate a `Title.txt` file to reflect its folder name, and afterwards rename and sort it accordingly.

 Below is a specific list of the current features.